bluluke/katas/README.md

 ## Java Kata Descriptions:

+descendingOrder: returns the input int digits in descending order.

 FilterList: takes a list of non-negative integers and strings and returns a new list with the strings filtered out.

 XO: Returns true or false if number of x characters and y characters in input string are equal.